We should all wear face masks, as often as possible, this is simply obvious, isn’t it?

 This, despite the fact that there is no evidence that an outbreak of Covid-19 has “sprung” from an outdoor gathering, anywhere in the world.

 Study after study has shown that it is extremely difficult to pass the virus on outdoors, droplets are instantly taken away on even the slightest breeze.
+Obviously if you also have physical contact with another person who is infected, there is a chance it will be passed to you, but if you are “Socially Distanced”, it’s near enough zero.

 Just how rare transmission of Covid-19 is “outdoors” is now backed up by a mountain of anecdotal evidence,